Forwarding, Caching and Congestion Control in Named Data Networks: Throughput Optimal VIP Control

 The forwarding and caching policy in Algorithm~\ref{Alg:VIP} achieves throughput optimality in the virtual plane by exploiting both the bandwidth and storage resources of the network to maximally balance out the VIP load (or the demand for data objects in the network), thereby preventing the buildup of congestion.
-Note that Theorem~\ref{Thm:thpt-opt} can be seen as the multi-hop generalization of the throughput optimal result in~\cite{CachingTM2011:Ying}, which addresses routing and caching in one-hop networks involving front-end request nodes and back-end caches.
+Equivalently, Algorithm~\ref{Alg:VIP} is throughput optimal in the actual plane when Interest Packets are not collapsed or suppressed.
+Note that Theorem~\ref{Thm:thpt-opt} can be seen as the multi-hop generalization of the throughput optimal result in~\cite{CachingTM2011:Ying}.